Startling images show the damage from a bonfire lit in the middle of a Glasgow road.

 "If you have information, please call 101, quoting incident number 4535."

-Crews from the Scottish Fire and Rescue Service were subjected to three attacks in Clydebank as part of their response to 347 bonfires and 598 incidents across the country on November 5.
+Crews from the Scottish Fire and Rescue Service were subjected to two attacks in Clydebank as part of their response to 347 bonfires and 598 incidents across the country on November 5.

 Assistant Chief Constable Tim Mairs praised emergency services for their courage and helping to ensure some incidents did not escalate into 'mass disorder', but slammed those involved in the violence as 'wholly unacceptable'.